Engelberg

 Hello,

-I am the last GO to have set foot in the hotel.
-In fact, as head of maintenance, I worked there until the end of the season, then for 3 months, I had to do the complete inventory before selling.
-Finished, I join my new assignment: Agadir!
+I'm the last GO (Gentil Organisateur) to have set foot in the hotel.
+As head of maintenance, I worked there until the end of the season, and then for three months I had to conduct a complete inventory before the sale.
+Now finished, I'm moving on to my new assignment: Agadir!

-I was GO ski, during this last season, with JP Lévrier as CDV, and Ben ski chef.
+I was a ski GO during this last season, with JP Lévrier as CDV, and Ben as head skier.

 It was in this club that I met, in February 1983, the woman who would be my partner for 24 years and the mother of our son.